 However, the optimal IA-MS design is practically challenging and may be even impossible.
-This is because 1) it requires the full CSI of all involved communication links in the network which is difficult to obtain in practice; and 2) it is intricately coupled with the active/passive beamforming design and hence cannot be solved alone, even with perfect CSI.
-To tackle the above difficulties, a practically appealing approach is to leverage the \emph{statistical CSI} for designing the IA-MS based on a practical \emph{surface-partition} scheme.
+This is because 1) it requires the full CSI of all involved communication links in the network which is difficult to obtain in practice; and 2) it is intricately coupled with the active/passive beamforming design and hence cannot be solved alone, even with perfect CSI. {{To tackle the above difficulties, a practically appealing approach is to leverage the \emph{statistical CSI} for designing the IA-MS based on a practical \emph{surface-partition} scheme.
 Specifically, for the BS-side IRS, the statistical CSI (e.g., the deterministic large-scale fading channel components and fading channel spatial correlation matrix) of its links with the associated BS and other user-side IRSs (as well as their locally served users due to close proximity) can be first obtained (by e.g., equipping the IRS with low-cost sensors).
 Moreover, the BS-side IRS can be partitioned into multiple subsurfaces, which consist of equal or unequal number of reflecting elements (see Modes 3 and 4 in Fig.~\ref{Fig:mode}).
-As such, instead of associating users to the entire BS-side IRS with/without any helping user-side IRSs at the same time, a low-complexity scheme is to assign each subsurface to one user only at each time, based on the statistical CSI, users' QoS requirements, and their estimated link signal-to-noise ratios (SNRs) with/without a helping user-side IRS. {{For example, under the binary LoS/non-LoS(NLoS) channel model and based on the large-scale channel gains (e.g., path loss) for all involved links, the received signal power of each user's link with respect to the number of IRS subsurfaces assigned can be estimated.
+As such, instead of associating multiple users to all elements of each BS-side IRS at the same time for joint design, a low-complexity scheme is to assign each subsurface to one user only at each time, based on the statistical CSI, users' QoS requirements, and their estimated link signal-to-noise ratios (SNRs) with/without a helping user-side IRS.
+For example, under the binary LoS/non-LoS (NLoS) channel model and based on the large-scale channel gains (e.g., path loss) of all involved links, the received signal power of each user's link with respect to the number of IRS subsurfaces assigned can be estimated.